Dibz15/wearable-biomarker-stack/README.md

 gives you the raw trends to build on.

-![wearable-events UI — Today, Sleep, and Activity pages](./wearable-events/media/screenshots-hero.png) *The wearable-events companion app — daily summary, sleep detail, and workout detail.*
+![wearable-events UI — Today, Sleep, and Activity pages](./wearable-events/media/screenshots-hero.png) *The wearable-events companion app; daily summary, sleep detail, and workout detail.*

 ## Quick start